core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In particular, each peer contributes by generating a fresh value R1 or R2, and providing it to the other peer.
 The byte string concatenation of the two values, hereafter denoted as R1 \| R2, is used as input N by the updateCtx() function, in order to derive the new OSCORE Security Context CTX\_NEW.
 As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

-Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST terminate all the ongoing observations it has with the other peer as protected with the old Security Context CTX\_OLD.
+Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages (i.e., messages where the 'd' flag bit is set to 0).
+Also, that peer MUST terminate all the ongoing observations it has with the other peer as protected with the old Security Context CTX\_OLD.

 Once a peer has successfully decrypted and verified an incoming message protected with CTX\_NEW, that peer MUST discard the old Security Context CTX\_OLD.